1973 Cork Intermediate Football Championship

 The 1973 Cork Intermediate Football Championship was the 38th staging of the Cork Intermediate Football Championship since its establishment by the Cork County Board in 1909.
-The draw for the opening round fixtures took place on 28 January 1973.
+The draw for the first round fixtures took place on 28 January 1973.
+The championship ran from 15 April to 5 August 1973.

 The final was played on 5 August 1973 at the Athletic Grounds in Cork, between Canovee and Glanworth, in what was their first ever meeting in the final.
-Canovee won the match by 2-11 to 0-06 to claim their first ever championship title.
+Canovee won the match by 2–11 to 0–06 to claim their first ever championship title.